SEO Checklist for Magento 2 Migration

-June 2020 brings us many changes since Magento 1 support is coming to an end.
-Whether you’re considering building a new store on Magento 2, or you have already started the transition, there are (more than) a few things to keep in mind to ensure your traffic and (more importantly) revenue doesn’t get lost during the migration.
+Whether you’re considering building a new store on Magento 2, or you have already started the transition, there are (more than) a few things to keep in mind to ensure your traffic and (more importantly) revenue don’t get lost during the migration.

 1. Define your migration scope

 The first (and most important) thing to do when moving your store to a different platform is to define the migration scope.
 It can be complicated and time-consuming, but it’s necessary if you want to avoid any last-minute difficulties that could postpone the launch.

 Analyze your data to see if there’s anything that could be improved and define a category tree.
 Write down all the extensions and third-party integrations you’re currently using and consult with your developers regarding their replacements.
 Many extension providers now offer their extensions for both Magento 1 and Magento 2.
 Still, we would advise you to test them out first because some features might be different than they were on Magento 1 (it is a different platform after all).

 Go through each customization ever made in your store and make notes on those you want to keep in your new store, as well.
 From our experience, bigger and more complex stores usually have more customizations, so make sure to cover everything to get a realistic estimate on the time frame of migration, as well as to be ready for further online store optimization.